First-Year Students

 Be sure to look at introductory courses, or 100 or 200 level elective courses as these are a good way to explore departments and subjects.
 Use Advanced Search in DukeHub to look at classes by general academic area, like the natural sciences, arts and humanities, and social sciences.
 You can also search for fall courses in the course catalog and schedule of classes.

-For an overview of the course registration process, and information on how to register, refer to the Registrar's Registration Guides or the Registration section of the Blue Book.
+For an overview of the course registration process, and information on how to register, refer to the Registrar's Registration Guides.

 When do I really register for classes?